Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Beta: diagnostic checks

-With this release we are bringing a new capability in Collectord that will allow you to diagnose and fire alerts directly from Collectord, for now we implemented only one check for the Node Entropy that can verify that the entropy_avail is above the threshold 800.
+With this release, we are bringing a new capability in Collectord that will allow you to diagnose and fire alerts directly from Collectord.
+For now, we implemented only one check for the Node Entropy that can verify that the entropy_avail is above the threshold 800.

 ALARM-OFF "node-entropy"